Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Methodological Framework

-$\bullet$ The neighborhood initializations $\hat{\B\beta}(\lambda_{a}; k_{b})$ for $(a,b) \in {\mathcal N}(i,j)$ provide excellent warm-starts for the Problem~\eqref{best-subset-penalized} at $(\lambda_{i}, r_{j})$.
-This improves the overall runtime of the algorithm (as compared to independently computing the solutions on the 2D grid); and also helps in obtaining estimates with good objective values.
+\item The neighborhood initializations $\hat{\B\beta}(\lambda_{a}; k_{b})$ for $(a,b) \in {\mathcal N}(i,j)$ serve as excellent warm-starts for~\eqref{best-subset-penalized} at $(\lambda_{i}, r_{j})$.
+This improves the overall runtime of the algorithm (as compared to independently computing the solutions on the 2D grid) and also results in a solution with good objective values.